aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Loading/loadoptions/encoding/_index.md

 This property is used only when loading HTML, TXT, or CHM documents.

-If encoding is not specified inside the document and this property is ``None``, then the system will try to automatically detect the encoding.
+If encoding is not specified inside the document and this property is ``null``, then the system will try to automatically detect the encoding.